WaldemarBoichuk/barber_warsaw/README.md

 # Barbershop HTML-Free #
 * This is boilplate version not optimaze yet.
-* In  [project99390] you can see full version (https://github.com/WaldemarBoichuk/project99390).
+*You can see full version [project99390](https://github.com/WaldemarBoichuk/project99390).